Passkeys

 Step 3: Configure passkey settings

-Passkey settings define the domain and origins that your passkeys are bound to.
-A passkey registered for one domain only works on that domain.
+Passkey settings define the domain and origins where your passkeys work.
+A passkey works only on the domain you register it for.

 -